-It was with rather fitting therefore, that upon leaving our hobbit hole, we were dining in the old Grade II listed St. Botolph’s Hall, now Galvin La Chapelle.
-Constructed in 1890, the building is late-Victorian architecture at its reminiscent best: an exterior of Flemish Renaissance revival with a Grecian-style interior of pillars, pediments, and a ceiling high enough to have a chat with Zeus.
-The restoration to this hall, once moments from demolition, is enough to warrant a visit but what about the food?
+It was rather fitting therefore, that upon leaving our hobbit hole we were dining in the Grade II listed St. Botolph’s Hall, now Galvin La Chapelle.
+Constructed in 1890, the building is late-Victorian architecture at its reminiscent best; an exterior of Flemish Renaissance revival with a Grecian-style interior of pillars, pediments, and a ceiling high enough to have a chat with Zeus.
+The restoration to this hall—once moments from demolition—is enough to warrant a visit but… what about the food?

-Rather than describing the food, as others have done, as unorthodox French, my only advice is to not take the menu too literally.
+Rather than describing the food as others have done as unorthodox French, my only advice is to not take the menu too literally.
 Bear this in mind when you order a keystone of the Galvin gastro-empire: the lasagne of Dorset crab.
-The French have always celebrated, and rightly so, ingredients that melt.
-With this lasagne, the Galvin brothers utilise this melting quality of thin sheets of lasagne with the softness of a crab mousse; supported by a glorious beurre Nantais on the plate.
-It was delicate, despite the collaboration of butter, cream and pasta that often warns of health issues to come.
+The French have always celebrated—and rightly so—ingredients that melt and, with this lasagne, the Galvin brothers utilise the melting quality of thin sheets of lasagne with the softness of a crab mousse and supported by a glorious beurre Nantais on the plate.
+It was delicate despite the collaboration of butter, cream and pasta that often warns of health issues to come.

 The wine, a beautifully coloured, creamy Bourgogne Blanc ‘Les Sétilles, was chosen by their wise head sommelier.
 Wise, not only because of his discerning palate, but because his expertise was not merely about showcasing the outrageously expensive.
-The outrageously expensive option is available however, and although Galvin La Chapelle holds a Michelin star, it is reasonable to say their wine cellar—as one of the few restaurants in London to hold a vertical list of Hermitage La Chapelle—shows a certain standard of restaurant.
-Order the 1961 La Chapelle if you wish but equally be aware that the sommelier is going to help you choose a wine from their extensive selection, for a far more reasonable price.
+The outrageously expensive option however, is available and, although Galvin La Chapelle holds a Michelin star, it is reasonable to say their wine cellar—as one of the few restaurants in London to hold a vertical list of Hermitage La Chapelle—shows a certain standard of restaurant.
+Order the 1961 La Chapelle if you wish but be equally aware that the sommelier will help you choose a wine from their extensive selection for a far more reasonable price.

-My opposite number ordered the charred Galician—again a slightly misleading description of the starter.
-Arguably, the use of ‘nduja to flavour the octopus moves this dish from the North of Spain to the South of Italy but this is no criticism, I prefer this Calabrian style octopus to the usual Galician, particularly when supported by the simple, clean taste of the Terre Bianche, Vermentino.
+My opposite number ordered the charred Galician octopus—again a slightly misleading description of the starter as arguably the use of ‘nduja to flavour the octopus moves this dish from the North of Spain to the South of Italy.
+This is no criticism however, I prefer this Calabrian style octopus to the usual Galician, particularly when supported by the simple, clean taste of the Terre Bianche, Vermentino.

-Devouring, at the other end of the table, a wonderfully pink chateaubriand of Cumbrian beef with truffle mash and roasted bone marrow, the only distraction from the plate for my companion was an intensely ruby Château Grand Barrail Lamarzelle Figeac, St Emillion Grand Cru.
-The combination was terrible for conversation except for when my vegetable-identifying services were needed (rainbow chard, if you are interested).
+Devouring, at the other end of the table, a wonderfully pink chateaubriand of Cumbrian beef with truffle mash and roasted bone marrow, the only distraction from the plate of my companion was an intensely ruby Château Grand Barrail Lamarzelle Figeac, St Emillion Grand Cru.
+The combination was terrible for conversation except for when my vegetable-identifying services were needed—rainbow chard, if you are interested.
 Silence is golden?
 Not if you must write an editorial.

-Cooler weather meant time to start eating things dense and chocolatey once more, so I chose the Valrhona chocolate pavé.
-It was more than satisfying; there was enough chocolate to pave a cathedral yet, the macerated cherries worked well to cut through its supreme richness.
+Cooler weather indicated it was time to start eating things that were dense and chocolatey again so I chose the Valrhona chocolate pavé.
+It was more than satisfying—there was enough chocolate to pave a cathedral and yet, the macerated cherries worked well to cut through its supreme richness.
 Caramelized white chocolate was also an interesting addition and the thirty-year-old, Palo Cortado ‘Apostoles’ sherry added a pleasantly nutty element.